How much do I need to retire

 Anticipating retirement: How much do I need to retire?

-We’ll be honest — almost 50% of Americans have no idea how much money they really need to retire, let alone how to save for retirement.
+Almost 50% of Americans have no idea how much money they really need to retire, let alone how to save for retirement.
+Fifty percent!
+This is the first step in learning how to save for retirement: Figuring out exactly how much money you need to do so.
 Calculating this amount is crucial for putting your financial plan in place, but many of us want to ignore the numbers.
 Or just put it off until later.

 But the sooner you anticipate how much you’ll need in the future, the sooner you can actually anticipate what needs to happen to get you there.
-Think of it this way: you wouldn’t try to lose 40 pounds by never stepping on a scale.
-You need to measure to track your progress!
+Think of it this way: You wouldn’t try to lose 40 pounds by never stepping on a scale.
+You need to measure where you’re at along the way to track your progress!

 One retirement plan that’s unlikely to work?
 Just hoping that Social Security will carry you through.
 There’s also the fact that 50 years ago, the average length of retirement was 12 years.
 Today it’s likely to be 20 or more given longer life expectancies.
-So planning for retirement isn’t just a good idea – it’s a necessity.
+So learning how to plan for retirement isn’t just a good idea – it’s a necessity.

 Aiming for financial security

 There are basically two phases of savings: accumulation, where you’re putting money away so it can grow, and decumulation, where you withdraw income from your investments.
 When you grow your savings – more on that below – you’ll eventually get to the point where the interest from your investments can support your lifestyle without you needing to work anymore.
-We call this “financial independence.”
+We call this “financial independence” and it’s the true goal behind almost all financial planning.

 So how much money do you need to stop working?
-The number is different for everyone, but you can calculate your path to financial independence following these steps:
+The number is different for everyone, depending on lifestyle, location and income level, but you can calculate your path to financial independence following these steps:

 - Calculate how much money it takes to maintain your current lifestyle.
 This number isn’t what you earn, it’s what you spend.
 If you spend more than you make, use that number – but you need to figure out how to reverse that practice!
 For example, if you make $80,000 a year but live off $70,000, your number would be $70,000.